call900913/JS-modify-object/README.md

 ```

 ## Contributing
-If you see something that bugs your eye in this module, let me know and let's fix it.
+If you see something that can be improved, let me know and let's fix it.